santa monica beach

 Play some ball

 As the birthplace of beach volleyball, the sport continues to be a popular activity.
 Volleyball courts are located at various locations north and south of the pier and are available free of charge on a first-come, first-served basis.
-Santa Monica is proud to host beach volleyball for the 2028 Olympic games.

 Getting Around the Beach